FireworksProject/jfdi/docs/create-new-vagrant-box.md

 It will warn you that it could not find the Window System drivers, but that's OK, because we don't use them.
 Then, exit the VM, shut it down, and remove the local VBoxGuestAdditions.iso.

+## 4) Install RVM, Ruby, and Rails
+If you're still logged into the VM, exit it and run `vagrant reload`.
+When it has rebooted, SSH back into the machine with `vagrant ssh` and make the first pass with the build script:

+	/jfdi/bin/devbox build

+This will install curl and RVM, then spit a list of requirements at you.
+You might want to review the required packages and make sure they are included in the ones that will be installed by `libexec/devbox-build`.

+When you're done, you'll need to log out of the VM and restart it again.
+When it boots back up, log in and run the build script again:

+	/jfdi/bin/devbox build

+This time it will install the required versions of MySQL, Ruby, and Rails in all the appropriate places.
+For MySQL, just use the password "rudy" when prompted.